Skip to main content

 Bloom Information

 Rarely flowers indoors.
-In the wild, produces small enclosed figs (synconia).
-The large glossy fiddle-shaped foliage is the year-round feature.
+In the wild, plants produce small enclosed figs (syconia).
+The large glossy fiddle-shaped foliage is the year-round feature for indoor culture.

 Detailed Descriptions